-Toward the conclusion of His sermon on the mountain, Jesus contrasted those who would follow and obey His teaching in their future actions, behaviour and lifestyle with those who wouldn’t.
+Toward the conclusion of His sermon on the mountain, Jesus contrasted those who would and wouldn’t follow and obey His teaching in regard to their future actions, behaviour and lifestyle.
 They would fare as differently as two houses, one build on rock and the other on sand.
 In the storms of life the former would stand but the latter would fall.
-No explicit mention of faith at all.
+He makes no explicit mention of faith at all – only of obedience.

 - When Jesus gave His disciples an object lesson in servanthood by washing their feet, He said “Now that you know these things, you will be blessed if you do them.”
 (Jn 13:17)

 - In His question about two sons, one who said he would comply with his father’s request and one who said he wouldn’t and both did the opposite of what they said – Jesus question was simply which son DID THE WILL of his father?

 - He said “Not everyone who calls me ‘Lord Lord’”, He said, “will inherit eternal life but the one that does the will of My Father.”